kkristianr/dialect-identification/README.md

 > At the beginning I believed it would be feasible to approach different groups of languages (such as different versions of spanish, of portugese, german dialects and serbian/croatian/bosnian) all together, where the numbers of classes to predict is the total number of dialects/languages in the data set.
 In this case, the data set had four different "parent" languages and 12 target labels.
 > Furthermore, the essential consideration was: "Is such a classification between different dialects and languages across the world even needed?".
 It was then clear, that the main interest is to be able to identify dialects or similar languages within a region (or within a "parent" language).

 As a result for this submission, both approaches would be examinated and compared.
-In the second part of the submission, we examine the discrimination of three similar south-slavic languages (bosnian, croatian, serbian).
+In the second part of the submission, we examine the classification of three similar south-slavic languages (bosnian, croatian, serbian).

 ## Table of contents